S3-working-group/s3-practical-guide/content/src/defining-agreements/clarify-domains.md

 Domain descriptions can be created for a role, position, circle, team, open domain, department, unit, or the whole organization.

-You can either start by clarifying existing domains, or at least clarify new ones.

-One way of clarifying a domain is by filling out a [S3 Delegation Canvas](http://s3canvas.sociocracy30.org/s3-delegation-canvas.html).
+One way of clarifying a domain is by filling out an [S3 Delegation Canvas](http://s3canvas.sociocracy30.org/s3-delegation-canvas.html).